cloudmesh/pi/content/en/docs/linux/ssh/ssh-windows.md

 ---
 title: "SSH on Windows"
 linkTitle: "Windows"
+description: >
+  Using SSH on Windows.
 ---

+{{% pageinfo %}}
+ **Learning Objectives**

+For distributed computing understanding SSH is an important goal.
+It allows you to securely log in to your nodes on the cluster.

+* This is a very important topic, study it carefully.
+* Learn how to use SSH keys
+* Learn how to use ssh-add and ssh-keycahin so you only have to type in your password once
+* Understand that each computer needs its own ssh key
+* Note that you also need to read our Introduction to SSH section

+**Topics Covered**

+{{< table_of_contents >}}

+{{% /pageinfo %}}

 For this class we recommend that you use a virtual machine via virtual box and use the Linux ssh instructions.
 The information here is just